M. Connie Almeida, PhD, LSSP

 Crisis Intervention Team (CIT)- A specialized unit formed within the Fort Bend County Sheriff’s Office that assists in helping individuals suffering from mental illness.
 The objective of the team is to work with the mental health provider network by assisting mental health consumers in crisis in reaching the appropriate care and by diverting these individuals away from incarceration or emergency rooms when possible.
 The CIT also provides follow-up checks when necessary to prevent further crisis and assist in recovery.
 CIT utilizes specialized training and protocols to assist in these goals and is involved in training other first responders within the community in the recognition of mental illness.
 Behavioral Health Services supports CIT by providing training and resources, administrative and clinical support as well as tracking of outcomes.

-Infant Toddler Court-Under the leadership of Judge Pope, 328th District Court, works collaboratively with various partners to keep infants and toddlers safe, heal trauma, preserve and support families where possible and divert children from further involvement in the child welfare or criminal justice system.
+Infant Toddler Court-Under the leadership of the, 328th District Court, works collaboratively with various partners to keep infants and toddlers safe, heal trauma, preserve and support families where possible and divert children from further involvement in the child welfare or criminal justice system.
 Behavioral Health Services supports ITC by providing training and resources, Psychological services as needed by the court, Parent-child relationship assessments, enhanced visitation practices and Keeping Infants and Toddlers Safe (KITS) annual conference.